geosolutions-it/MapStore2/docs/user-guide/annotations.md

 !!! note
     If the vertices are invalid, they are notified with a red exclamation point and the geometry field is outlined in red.
     <img src="../img/annotations/invalid_vertex.jpg" class="ms-docimage" style="max-width:500px;" />
-    In this case, the geometries on the map is red and it is not possible to save it as an annotation, as follows:
+    In this case, it is not possible to save the annotation, as follows:
     <video class="ms-docimage" style="max-width:500px;" controls><source src="../img/annotations/invalid_vertex2.mp4" ></video>

 * Customize the **Style** of the annotation, as explained in the following paragraph.